linrunner/tlp-doc/developers/dependencies.rst

     (see wireless-tools below).

 laptop-mode-tools - *conflicts*
-    There can only be one power management tool at a time.
+    Only one power management tool may be installed at a time.

 lsb-release - *optional* [before 1.4]
     Used to show distribution/release in :command:`tlp-stat -s`.